 Heya!
 I’m Adit (“uh-dit”).
 I’m a software engineer, web designer, aviation enthusiast, photographer, writer, and avid roadtripper.
 I just graduated from the University of Chicago in December 2019 with a B.A. in Economics and a specialization in Data Science.

 I most recently worked as a Software Engineering Tech Intern at Digitas for the Intel account.
 Prior to that, I was an undergraduate VC Intern with Chicago Ventures, and a Marketing Intern alongside the amazing team at the Polsky Center for Entrepreneurship and Innovation.

-On campus at UChicago, I help lead Midway Ventures, a student-run startup consulting group that teaches undergraduates about venture capital financing.
+On campus at UChicago, I helped lead Midway Ventures, a student-run startup consulting group that teaches undergraduates about venture capital financing.

 What I Believe: